-The Choshi Electric Railway (Choshi Dentetsu), a small local railway line which runs through Choshi City, Chiba Prefecture, has been operating for nearly one hundred years.
-It is sometimes called the “backbone of Choshi tourism,” for it offers you the chance to visit the towns along its line where interesting activities await you, including strolling through the small fishing village of Tokawa.
-This could be one of the destinations of your unique Japan countryside travel.
+The Choshi Electric Railway (Choshi Dentetsu) is a small local railway line which runs through Choshi City, Chiba Prefecture in the Kanto Region.
+It has been operating for nearly one hundred years.
+It is sometimes called the “backbone of Choshi tourism,” for it offers you the chance to visit the towns along its line where interesting activities await you, including strolling through the small fishing village of Tokawa, for example.

 Tokawa is the last stop along the CER, and it takes about 20 minutes from Choshi, the starting point.
-The wooden building of Tokawa Station is an original structure constructed in 1923, although it has undergone several repairs.
-The building has such an old, quaint air that it could be an interesting photo spot for some people, as could the old, abandoned CER passenger car exhibited beside it.
+The wooden building of Tokawa Station is an original structure constructed in 1923, although it has undergone several repairs (See the top image on this page).
+The building has such an old, quaint air that it could be an interesting photo spot for some people, as could the old, abandoned CER passenger car beside it (See Update 1 at the end of this post).
 If you walk from the station to the south, descending a gentle slope, this quiet fishing town is before your eyes.

-If you visit Tokawa ‘Mini’ Folk Museum located near Tokawa Station, you can learn a lot more about the past and present of Tokawa town.
+If you visit the Tokawa ‘Mini’ Folk Museum located near Tokawa Station, you can learn a lot more about the past and present of Tokawa Town.
 It exhibits valuable items, including age-old fishing tools, historical residential records and photographs, and shells and fossils collected at the nearby coast and cliffs.
-The last time I visited there, in the summer of 2016, the curator enthusiastically told me about the founding and history of Tokawa town.
+The last time I visited there, the curator enthusiastically told me about the founding and history of Tokawa Town.